junes/py4dmx/README.md

  * `dmy.py -R -i 1234 -o 5678 -x 150 -y 150 -P True -w "Private Workspace"`
    reveales a topic with id 1234 on topicmap with id 4567 at position x=150 and y=150 in pinned mode.

+ * `dmy.py -V vcard.vcf -w "Private Workspace"`
+   imports the contents of file vcard.vcf to a person topic in workspace "Private Workspace".

 Copyright (c) 2019 DMX Systems <https://dmx.systems>